Netflix fires employee for sharing information about Dave Chappelle’s special amid LGBTQ backlash

 “We understand this employee may have been motivated by disappointment and hurt with Netflix, but maintaining a culture of trust and transparency is core to our company,” Netflix said.

-The firing comes amid a tenuous time for Netflix in the days since the release of “The Closer.”
-Advocacy groups such as GLAAD and the National Black Justice Coalition have condemned the special and demanded it be removed.
+The firing occurs at a tenuous time for Netflix in the days since the release of “The Closer.”
+Advocacy groups such as GLAAD and the National Black Justice Coalition have condemned the special and demanded that it be removed from Netflix’s offerings.
 Jaclyn Moore, the showrunner of the Netflix series “Dear White People,” said last week that she would no longer work with the platform “as long as they continue to put out and profit from blatantly and dangerously transphobic content.”

 Netflix had previously suspended three employees for crashing a digital meeting among the company’s executives.
 One of those employees, Terra Field, a software engineer who is transgender and criticized the Chappelle special on Twitter, said Tuesday she had been reinstated.
 Field voiced her displeasure with the news of her co-worker’s dismissal.